Baingan bharta – Smoky brinjals mashed and cooked with tomato and Indian spices

 - Cook till it become soft and the skin looks charred and shrinked and start peeeling off.

-- Saute for few seconds and then add turmeric powder,chili powder,salt and chopped Ginger and chopped tomatoes.
+- Saute for few seconds and then add turmeric powder,chili powder,salt and chopped Ginger

 - Cover and cook for 4-5 minutes or till tomatoes become soft.